contra/graphql-helix/README.md

 ### Subscriptions over SSE

-A complementary client library is in progress.
-In the meantime, you can check out the `fetcher` implementation inside `renderGraphiQL` to see how to easily implement SSE subscriptions on the client side.
+Client-side, you can use [sse-z](https://github.com/contrawork/sse-z), which provides an abstraction over the EventSource API.
+Check out the `fetcher` implementation inside `renderGraphiQL` to see how to easily implement SSE subscriptions on the client side.